itscodenation/flw1-giphy-20-21-starter/README.md

 ## Day 3
 ### JS
-- [ ]
+- [ ] Complete one of the folowing extensions
+    - Create a button that randomly chooses only one gif from response.
+    - Display all the images in the response to the screen.
+    - Create a mail_to link that will email the gif to anyone you want.
+    - Make the gif pop out in a modal when clicked on.

 ### Wrap
 - [ ] Push your changes!

-## Extensions
-- [ ] Update the HTML and CSS to reflect your own vision.
-- [ ] Create a button the that randomly chooses only one gif
-- [ ] Create a mail_to link that will email the gif to anyone you want
-- [ ] Make the gif pop out in a modal when clicked on